DREhrenberg/Verizon/README.md

 * Summary of set up

 To build the solution, you need to build OpenCV with OpenGL support.
-I used Visual Studio 2015 and Windows 7.
 Print the following pattern:  http://docs.opencv.org/2.4/_downloads/pattern.png.
 It is 9x6 (row/cols), as indicated in the file in_VID5.xml.

 The solution, checkerboard-cube, contains two projects.
 One is for calibration (using the checkerboard).
 The other is for AR.
 To use the solution, first run the ‘camera_calibration’ project and use the checkerboard to calibrate your camera.
 Then, copy camera_data.xml from the ‘camera_calibration’ project’s directory to the ‘checkerboard-3d-rendering’ project's directory.
-I placed the OpenCV project in a directory and set the environment variable OPENCV_DIR as <directory>\install\x64\v14 and added <directory>\install\x64\v14\bin to PATH variable.
+You can place the OpenCV project in a directory and set the environment variable OPENCV_DIR as <directory>\install\x64\v14 and added <directory>\install\x64\v14\bin to PATH variable.

 * Configuration